volcano-sh/volcano/docs/design/dynamic-resource-allocation.md

 DRA allows one to move away from the limited  "countable" API  provided by device plugins today.
 Volcano's implementation of device plugins is present in `https://github.com/volcano-sh/devices`.

-The KEP for k8s DRA implemenation: https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/4381-dra-structured-parameters/README.md
+The KEP for k8s DRA implementation: https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ## Goals